-If I had to talk about sharpness, at 16mm pictures seem slightly better than at 55mm.
-I think it is only a slight drop though.
+If I had to talk about sharpness, at 16 mm pictures seem slightly better than at 55 mm.
+I think the difference is only minimal though.
 But, generally speaking, this lens is sharp.
 If it were any sharper you might cut your eyeballs on it.

 Vignetting?
 At worst it is very limited, and what you do get can easily be controlled in post-processing.
 If you are worried about ghosting and flaring, the Fuji XF 16-55 mm f/2.8 comes with a couple of advanced coating technologies that reduce the occurrence of both ghosting and flaring significantly.
 That’s not to say there is none, because you can get it, but is it really kept under control.
 Chromatic aberration levels are also very, very good.